magneticio/vamp.io/content/documentation/how vamp works/what-to-choose.md

 ### Running web-based applications
 _Kubernetes, Google Container Engine_
-If you're solely interested in running (micro)services, API's and other web-based applications, [Kubernetes](/documentation/installation/kubernetes/) is an integrated cluster-manager and -scheduler, and is specifically designed for running containers with web-focused payloads.
+If you're solely interested in running (micro)services, APIs and other web-based applications, [Kubernetes](/documentation/installation/kubernetes/) is an integrated cluster-manager and -scheduler, and is specifically designed for running containers with web-focused payloads.

 #### Add in commercial support
 At this point, commercial support and fancy dashboards are less easy to find for Kubernetes.
 However, Kubernetes is the scheduler used in Redhat software (Openshift V3), so if your company used Redhat software this might make sense to investigate.